 Chandler’s newest hotel, Marriott Phoenix Chandler, offers a new option for business travelers and for Chandler meetings.
 Here are five things you should know about it.

-1. It’s the tallest occupancy building in Chandler
+1. It’s the tallest occupied building in Chandler

-The Marriott Phoenix Chandler stands eight stories, making it the tallest occupancy building in Chandler.
+The Marriott Phoenix Chandler stands eight stories, making it the tallest occupied building in Chandler.
 Of its 264 rooms, 74 have mountain views while a majority of the remaining rooms overlook the manicured landscapes of neighboring corporations.
 The hotel backs to Gila River Indian Community lands.

 Not surprisingly, rooms on the seventh and eighth floors offer the best views and are reserved for Bonvoy Elite members (although you can upgrade to these floors).
 Guests on these floors also have access to M Club, the hotel’s exclusive lounge where they can enjoy complimentary breakfast, hors d’oeuvres, sodas, and Starbucks coffee.